 We packed more food than we ended up needing.
 I brought 2x more rice than was necessary, 2x more apples than we ended up eating and we had 9 extra protein bars and a whole lot of trail mix.
 I expected to be much hungrier during the hiking portion of the day.

-Actually, my backpack was all around heavier than I needed it to be.
+My backpack was all around heavier than I needed it to be.
 Next time I’ll be more attentive with using strategies for lightweight backpacking to get my pack weight down

 Website: Voyageur Tripper